Dsap5131/checkers/README.md

 Its Checkers :)

 Just a simple project updated every once in awhile as I improve my software development skills.
-The main goals of this project being to improve my Python software development skills.
+The main goals of this project is showcasing my software development skills in Python.
-This includes using new software, like Flask.

 Practice makes perfect.
-Feel free to leave comments and help improve the professional and socially responsible code I write.
+Please leave comments on improvements.

 # Running